Julianne Kissinger Wows In A Tiny Black Bikini In New Instagram Photo

-Juliane Kissinger wowed her Instagram fans today with a brand new bikini pic.
-She posed in a skimpy black swimsuit and posed outdoors in a nice patio area.
+Juliane Kissinger wowed her Instagram fans today with a new bikini pic.
+She posed in a skimpy black swimsuit while outdoors in a nice patio area.

 The model stood facing the camera, and crossed her left leg in front.
-She raised both of her hands and tugged at her hair with had a flirty expression on her face.
+She raised both of her hands and tugged at her hair with a flirty expression on her face.

 Her tiny swimsuit flattered her curvy physique well, and her top was so small that her chest was barely contained.
-The classic triangle-cut piece left her cleavage and underboob on show, and her bottoms had a revealing cut.
+The classic triangle-cut left her cleavage and underboob on show, and her bottoms also had a revealing cut.
 It was made up entirely of a thick strap, and the incredibly low waistline called attention to her flat abs.
-Moreover, her pose put her tiny waist and thigh gap on show, along with her nice tan.
+Her pose put her tiny waist and thigh gap on show, along with her nice tan.

-The beauty wore her hair in a half-ponytail with an off-center part with her bangs framing her face.
+The beauty wore her hair in a half-ponytail with an off-center part.
+She left her bangs to frame her face.
 Her long, curly locks cascaded around both of her shoulders, and reached her lower back.
-In addition, her eye-catching makeup application apparently included long lashes, heavy black liner on her lower lids, shimmery silver eyeshadow, and glossy pink lipstick.
+Her eye-catching makeup application apparently included long lashes, heavy black liner on her lower lids, shimmery silver eyeshadow, and glossy pink lipstick.

 Her accessories included tear-drop shaped earrings and a floral chain necklace.
 She also sported a gold bracelet on her right wrist along with a dark, thin hair tie.

-She stood in a shaded area under a gazebo with dark wicker furniture and a stone fireplace in the backdrop.
+She stood in a shaded area under a gazebo with dark rattan furniture and a stone fireplace in the background.

 The post was tagged with her second social media account, @juliannexobby.

-The snap has been available for five hours, and it’s been liked over 69,500 times.
+The snap has been available for five hours, and it’s been liked over 69,500 times in that time.
 Her followers took to the comments section with a variety of compliments.

 “You are so beautiful and cute,” raved a supporter.